zachreborn/terraform-modules/modules/aws/transit_gateway_connect_peer/README.md

 <h3 align="center">Transit Gateway Connect Peer</h3>
   <p align="center">
     This module configures a transit gateway connect peer for use with a transit gateway with a connect resource.
+This is typically utilized with a network device or appliance such as a firewall or SDWAN device.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />